Request an Appointment Give us a Call View our Map

 Does Dental Insurance Cover Pediatric Dental Emergencies?

-a patient filling out a dental insurance form
+a closeup of a dental insurance form

 You’ll be happy to hear that the majority of dental insurance providers will typically offer some coverage for pediatric dental emergencies.
 This often includes one yearly emergency exam that might be fully covered, in addition to partial coverage for common services including root canal therapy, restorations like crowns, extractions and more.
 That said, it’s worth mentioning that every plan and patient’s circumstances are different, so it’s always wise to confirm the details of your coverage with your provider if you’re unsure about committing to a particular treatment.
 Our skilled team is happy to sit down with you and navigate the specifics of your plan; we want your little one’s smile to be taken care of, too!